Shrinithi2703/TASK-OPTIMIZER/README.md

-<<<<<<< HEAD
 # TASK-OPTIMIZER
 =======
 # Emotion-Based Recommendation System

-This project detects a user's emotion using facial recognition and recommends tasks based on their mood.
+This project detects a user's emotion using facial recognition and recommends tasks based on their mood .

 ## Features
 - Real-time emotion detection.